penthium2/adkill/README.md

 # Usage :
 Just run the script or add some options :

-- --ats : activate blacklist of ad/tracking & malware sites listed in the StevenBlack & BlocklistProject hosts file.
+- --ats : activate blacklist of ad/tracking & malware sites listed in the StevenBlack & BlockListProject hosts file.
-- --abu : activate blacklist of sites created to deceive listed in the BlocklistProject hosts file.
+- --abu : activate blacklist of sites created to deceive listed in the BlockListProject hosts file.
-- --cry : activate blacklist of crypto sites listed in BlocklistProject hosts file (can break normal "good" crypto sites).
+- --cry : activate blacklist of crypto sites listed in BlockListProject hosts file (can break normal "good" crypto sites).
-- --dru : activate blacklist of drug sites listed in BlocklistProject hosts file (Illegal sites that deal with drugs).
+- --dru : activate blacklist of drug sites listed in BlockListProject hosts file (Illegal sites that deal with drugs).
-- --fbk : activate blacklist of facebook sites (Blocking Facebook and Facebook relate/owned services) listed in the BlocklistProject hosts file.
+- --fbk : activate blacklist of facebook sites (Blocking Facebook and Facebook relate/owned services) listed in the BlockListProject hosts file.
 - --fkn : activate blacklist of fake news sites listed in the StevenBlack hosts file.
-- --frd : activate blacklist of fraud sites listed in the BlocklistProject hosts file.
+- --frd : activate blacklist of fraud sites listed in the BlockListProject hosts file.
-- --gmb : activate blacklist of gambling sites listed in the StevenBlack & BlocklistProject hosts file.
+- --gmb : activate blacklist of gambling sites listed in the StevenBlack & BlockListProject hosts file.
 - --prn : activate blacklist of porn sites listed in the StevenBlack hosts file.
 - --scl : activate blacklist of social sites listed in the StevenBlack hosts file.
 - --all : activate blacklist of all sites listed in the StevenBlack & BlockListProject hosts file.